AscendingPassage.com HOME PAGE.

 experiences on a clear Egyptian night, in walking between the

-colonnades of the great temple at Thebes.
+colonnades of the great temple at Thebes, Karnak (Karnac).

 would at once cast a spell upon the spirit, even if one were ignorant